amanzi/ats/docs/documentation/source/input_spec/ATSNativeSpec_dev.rst

 Euclid is a Parallel Incomplete LU, provided as part of the HYPRE project through the Ifpack interface.
+The algorithm was presented at SC99 and published in expanded form in the SIAM Journal on Scientific Computing.
+Scalability means that the factorization (setup) and application (triangular solve) timings remain nearly constant when the global problem size is scaled in proportion to the number of processors.
+As with all ILU preconditioning methods, the number of iterations is expected to increase with global problem size.

 This is provided when using the `"preconditioning method`"=`"euclid`" or =`"hypre: euclid`" in the `Preconditioner`_ spec.